 AB307, AB308, AB314, AB316: Determination of Sulfate and Phosphate in Various Fertilizers

-This series of Application Bulletins cover the determination of phosphate and sulfate in liquid fertilizers and granular fertilizers such as triple superphosphate (TSP), diammonium phosphate (DAP) and monoammonium phosphate (MAP).
-Thermometric titration of sulfate can be carried out in a fast and easy way using a standard Ba2+ solution as titrant.
+This series of Application Bulletins cover the determination of phosphate and sulfate in liquid fertilizers and granular fertilizers such as triple superphosphate (TSP), diammonium phosphate (DAP), and monoammonium phosphate (MAP).
+Thermometric titration of sulfate can be carried out in a fast and easy way using a standard Ba2+ solution as a titrant.
 This process is already in use for determining sulfate in wet-process phosphoric acid.
-These results are presented as percentage of elemental sulfur (%S).
+These results are presented as the percentage of elemental sulfur (%S).

-Thermometric titration of phosphate can be performed in a fast and easy way using a standard Mg2+ solution as titrant.
+Thermometric titration of phosphate can be performed in a fast and easy way using a standard Mg2+ solution as a titrant.
 This technique for determining titrimetric phosphate is based on a classical gravimetric method.
 The phosphate-containing solution is buffered by using NH4Cl/NH3 solution instantly before the titration.
-Insoluble MgNH4PO4 is formed as a result of exothermic reaction.
-These results are presented as percentage of P and P2O5.
+Insoluble MgNH4PO4 is formed as a result of an exothermic reaction.
+These results are presented as the percentage of P and P2O5.
 The amount of phosphoric acid in liquid fertilizers can be thermometrically titrated easily using a standardized NaOH solution c (NaOH) = 2 mol/L. The interfering calcium content present in the phosphoric fertilizer can be removed by the addition of a saturated oxalate solution.

-AB313: Determination of Total Caustic, Total Soda and Alumina in Bayer Process Liquors
+AB313: Determination of Total Caustic, Total Soda, and Alumina in Bayer Process Liquors

 Total caustic (total hydroxide content of the liquor), total soda (the sum of the total caustic and carbonate contents), and the aluminum content (present as alumina) of aluminate liquors generated from the Bayer process have to be established.
 This can be achieved with high speed and better precision using a thermometric acid-base titration.
 It takes approximately 5 minutes to perform a complete titration to determine all of the three parameters.
 This process is an automated adaptation of the conventional Watts-Utley method,1 and is identical to the Van Dalen-Ward thermometric titration method,2 but it has the additional benefit of the ability to analyze the carbonate content of the liquor.

 An aliquot of Bayer liquor is transferred into a titration vessel and potassium sodium tartrate solution is added to make an aluminate ion complex.
 Hydroxide ions are released at the rate of one mole per each mole of aluminate ion.
 The already present hydroxide ions and the added hydroxide ions are titrated using standardized hydrochloric acid.
 The titration is allowed to continue so that the carbonate ions present in the liquor are also titrated.
-The initial titration is then automatically terminated, and potassium fluoride solution is added to break the alumino-tartrate complex for the release of 3 moles of hydroxide ions for each mole of aluminum.
+The initial titration is then automatically terminated, and a potassium fluoride solution is added to break the alumino-tartrate complex for the release of 3 moles of hydroxide ions for each mole of aluminum.
 The released hydroxide ions are then titrated using the standardized hydrochloric acid and established as the alumina content in the liquor.